stg-tud/MUBench/README.md

 1. Follow the instructions in the section Run Scripts to install PyYAML
 2. Install git , svn, and java
    (Note: MUBenchmark was only tested with the following versions: java version 1.8.0_66, git version 2.6.0, svn version 1.9.3)
-3. Run `benchmark/mubenchmark.py check` to check correct setup
+3. Run `mubenchmark.py check` to check correct setup

 ###### Run the Benchmark
 The benchmark consists of several subprocesses.
-To see a list of available subprocesses, you may use `benchmark/mubenchmark.py -h`.
+To see a list of available subprocesses, you may use `py benchmark.py -h`.
-For more detail about how to use a specific subprocess, you may use `benchmark/mubenchmark.py <subprocess> -h`.
+For more detail about how to use a specific subprocess, you may use `py benchmark.py <subprocess> -h`.

 ## Contribute